natecostello/van_two_point_oh/van/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 #### Assumptions
 These are assumed loads that will run at all times while the electrical system is operational.
 Essentially, these are the loads that need to be able to run indefinitely via solar power, including times while we are away from the van.

 Battery Relay is non-latching and engaged at all times.
+TODO - Update.

 [Max air fan](https://faroutride.com/maxxfan-review/) at 2 = (0.2*13.5V = 3W)